DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Tags: None

 - Name: Keen Eye
-   - Description: You’re especially adept at taking in the world around you.
+   - Description: Youâ€™re especially adept at taking in the world around you.
    - Mechanic: When you make a Detection check to observe the world around you (visual, auditory or olfactory), draw with the Upper Hand.
    - Type: Passive
       - XP Cost: 1